jdsteinbach/jdsteinbach/README.md

 * 📚 I'm an avid reader.
 * 👨‍👩‍👧‍👦 I love spending time with my family.
-* 🧩 I enjoy jigsaw puzzles, Lego, and Nanoblocks.
+* 🧱 I enjoy [building LEGO](https://instagram.com/drbrickhaus) and solving jigsaw puzzles.
 * 🎮 I play a few video games and watch some TV.

 ## Get in Touch

-I tweet infrequently at [@jdsteinbach](https://twitter.com/jdsteinbach) and there's a [contact page on my blog](https://jdsteinbach.com).
+I tweet infrequently at [@jdsteinbach](https://twitter.com/jdsteinbach) and there's a [contact page on my blog](https://jdsteinbach.com/contact/).

-Whenever conferences start happening in-person again, I'm usually at couple front-end conferences each year and I enjoy meeting Internet friends in person.
+I try attending front-end conferences when I can, and I enjoy meeting Internet friends in person.